 - Lead-Acid Battery

 - Tiered Permits

 An interagency agreement between DTSC and the Board of Equalization (BOE) defines the working relationship between the two organizations in the fee assessment and collection process.
-For more information, go to the Board of Equalization’s website, or call BOE Special Taxes and Fees at (800) 400-7115.
+For more information, go to the California Department of Tax and Fee Administration’s web site, or call CDTFA at (800) 400-7115.